dprotti/infinity-plugin/minidocs/controlkeys.md

 - Build with --enable-debug and install
 - Run Audacious on console
-- Go to interactive mode (see next section) and experiment
+- Go to interactive mode (see next sections) and experiment
 - Press key 'm' for saving current effect to disk (will persist amongst Audacious sessions)

 Modes